TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

   #### Figure 4: Planned connections utilized from pins on AGC Electret Microphone Amplifier

-The buildable schematic in Figure 4 utilizes the pins on the Adafruit Technologies AGC Electret Microphone Amplifier.
+The buildable schematic in Figure 4 utilizes the pins on the Adafruit Technologies AGC Electret Microphone Amplifier [1].
 The first pin is the Attack/Release Ratio, which is the ratio between the attack time and the release time.
 The output pin will be connected to the processing subsystem and decoupled through a 1 uF to 100 uF capacitor.
 The gain pin will be connected to ground to allow for a 50 dB gain.
 The amplifier will be driven on the VDD pin by a 5V DC signal, to allow it to be easily powered by a conventional wall-wart.

 # Analysis